UC Berkeley Zoom

 - Do not use your Personal Meeting ID (PMI) to host public events.
 Your PMI is essentially one continuous meeting and people can pop in and out all the time.
 Learn about meeting IDs and how to generate a random meeting ID (at the 0:27 mark) in this video tutorial.

 - Familiarize yourself with Zoom’s settings and features.
-Understand how to protect your virtual space. e.g., use a Waiting Room (additional details on that below).
+Understand how to protect your virtual space. e.g., use a Waiting Room (beginning Sept.
+27, 2020 Zoom will require waiting rooms).
 The waiting room is a helpful feature for controlling attendees.

 - Password Protect your Zoom Meetings.
-You can require not just the Meeting ID but also a password to join your Zoom Meeting.
-You can require a password for new meetings, instant meetings, PMI meetings or even phone participants.
+UC Berkeley Zoom defaults to require a password for new meetings, instant meetings, PMI meetings or even phone participants.
 You can also choose not to include the password in the meeting link.

 Security icon: Zoom’s security features, which had previously been accessed throughout the meeting menus, are now grouped together and found by clicking the Security icon in the meeting menu bar on the host's interface.